 While I haven’t experienced any major problems or flaws in the unit during testing, it simply doesn’t feel very solidly built and I was expecting more from this level of controller.

-TR sequencer/drum machine: Undoubtedly the centrepiece of the whole controller, it’s a more stripped down version than its big brother in the DJ 808.
+Undoubtedly the centerpiece of the whole controller, it’s a more stripped down version than its big brother in the DJ 808.
 With a relatively intuitive interface and fantastic options and sound quality, this is what sets the controller apart from all the others.

 With access to drum sounds from 4 separate classic Roland drum machine kits, the TR drum machine allows you to create your own loops and clips from scratch with a fair amount of customization, you can create up to 16 short loops that can be strung together easily to create full phrases of drum tracks easily and intuitively.